ezeleza/ezeleza/README.md

 ---

-## 📊 GitHub Stats
+## 📈 GitHub Stats

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=ezeleza&show_icons=true&theme=radical)
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=ezeleza&layout=compact&theme=radical)

 ---

-## 🧭 Vision & Beliefs
+## 🌟 What Drives Me

-> _"Think differently, solve creatively."_
+> *"Think differently, solve creatively."*
-> I use smart tools to multiply time, automate boring work, and build real value that brings freedom and impact.
+> I believe in leveraging smart tools to automate repetitive work and amplify productivity — so I can focus on building meaningful projects that make an impact.

-🌍 Based in Jeddah | Dreaming global | Building with logic + emotion.

 ---

+## 🌍 About Me

+- Based in Jeddah, Saudi Arabia
+- Forever curious about AI, automation, and how tech can improve everyday life
+- Lifelong learner committed to growing my skills and sharing knowledge
+- Focused on creating efficient, accessible solutions that empower others

+---

+## 📫 How to Reach Me

+I’m currently focused on building and learning, so I keep my contact info private — but feel free to open issues or discussions on my GitHub repos!

+---

+*Thanks for stopping by — feel free to explore my projects and reach out if something inspires you!*